7.1.3 |

 from such an absolute form.

-This approach is quite different from that of those who prepare
+This approach is the diametrical opposite of the one taken by those who

-themselves some hotchpotch of solid or soft values, savory or unsavory
+prepare themselves some hotchpotch of solid or soft values, savory or

 underlying unity or lack of it later, if ever.